Updated: Sep 30

 We met at the bar on a hotel terrace.
 I walked up to get a drink with my friend, and got talking to an entertaining gentleman who said he was there for his friend’s ‘boys trip’ birthday celebration.
 When the ‘birthday boy’ walked over a few minutes later to join the conversation I was immediately attracted.
 VERY attracted.
 A spark kind of ran through me and I knew I wanted to know him more.
 We talked and laughed for a few minutes at the bar and then he pulled me to the dance floor.
 After maybe 3 songs he was kissing me, holding me tighter, and it was clear the connection was mutual.
 He was someone I wanted to dance with, stay in bed all day with, walk the beach with, share wine and dinner with, and that’s exactly how the week progressed.

 Through our conversations in getting to know one another better I became aware of the professional roles this man has had in his life that would be globally recognized; he’s been the head of a couple of organizations everyone in the world would identify with.
 It’s funny when you get to know somebody stripped down, sitting on the beach together without career labels or resumes where there are no other agendas but which one of you needs to reapply sunscreen or order the next round of beers.
 But as I began to understand his tremendous accomplishments I had so many more questions about what it meant to him to be a leader of enormous global brands, with thousands of employees from all around the world looking to him for direction.
 I asked him what it meant to him to be in those roles and what he liked about it, and his answer was fucking gold: the first word he chose was that he wanted to INSPIRE people.
 Not to be the richest man, or the most important man, or the most famous name in the company, but to INSPIRE people globally.
-When I asked for three words his employees would likely use to describe him, he said many would probably say he was tough, possibly also somewhat intimidating.
+When I asked him how his former employees would likely use to describe him, he said many would probably say he was tough, possibly also somewhat intimidating.
 But mostly he wanted to leave them inspired to do and be better.